Review In Brief

 QM2 Balcony room layout

 The layout of the Queen Mary 2 Balcony room will be familiar to regular Cunard guests.
-There is a small entry hall which has a wardrobe on one side and access to small bathroom on the other.
-This leads to the main living area which is bright and roomy.
-The decor has an unmistakable English-chic feel with tones of cream, dove grey and blue.
+There is a small entry hall which has a wardrobe on one side and a small bathroom on the other.
+The main living area in the QM2 Balcony cabin is bright and roomy and the decor has an unmistakable English-chic feel in tones of cream, dove grey and blue.

 At one end of the living space is a comfortable king-size bed, while at the other is a small sitting area.
 Of course floor-to-ceiling glass doors lead on to a spacious balcony.

-There are 737 Britannia Balcony staterooms onboard QM2, located on passenger decks 5, 6, 8, 11 and 12.
+There are 737 Britannia Balcony cabins onboard QM2.
+These are located on passenger decks 5, 6, 8, 11 and 12.
 Each Queen Mary 2 Balcony room is categorised according to its position and balcony type.
 Understanding how this works will help you choose the best balcony cabins on QM2.

-There are 3 balcony types to be aware of when considering which Queen Mary 2 Balcony room is right for you:
+There are three different balcony types to be aware of when considering which Queen Mary 2 Balcony room is right for you:

-These rooms are located high on decks 11 and 12, therefore they boast a full ocean view with glass from floor to teak rail.
+These QM2 balcony cabins are located high on decks 11 and 12, therefore they boast a full ocean view with glass from floor to teak rail.